blitzarx1/wisdom-fort/README.md

 Server:
 - [ ] Use opts pattern for server configuring ttl for challenges, token limit per ip, port,
-- [ ] Refactor logging maybe with ctx like tracing
 - [ ] Tests

 Client: